Automating the Generation of Cyber Range Virtual Scenarios with VSDL: Conclusion

 \section{Conclusion}

-We presented a framework for the definition, validation and generation of virtual scenarios, being at the very core of every cyber range.
-At the best of our knowledge, this is the first proposal for such a framework.
+We presented a framework for the definition, validation, and generation of virtual scenarios, being at the very core of every cyber range.
+To the best of our knowledge, this is the first proposal for such a framework.
 Our approach offers several desirable features in terms of verifiability and maintainability.
 Moreover, we developed and integrated it with state-of-the-art technologies.
 Last but not least, we plan to apply our framework to the forthcoming Italian national cyber range.

 This is only the first step toward a fully automated system and many aspects still need to be considered and investigated.
-We schematically report those that, in our opinion, are more challenging and relevant.
-All of them account as future work.
+We schematically report those that are the more challenging and relevant.
+We account for all of them as future work.